Luca Koleosho: Italy

 In March 2023, Koleosho accepted a call-up to the Italy under-19 national team, joining a training camp in preparation to the Elite round of the qualifications to the 2023 UEFA European Under-19 Championship.
 He was subsequently included in the 20-man squad that took part in the aforementioned round.
 He debuted with them as a late substitute in a 0–0 friendly tie with Slovenia U19 on March 25.

 In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

-On November 21, 2023, he made his debut for the Italian under-21 national team in a 2025 UEFA European Under-21 Championship qualifying match against the Republic of Ireland.
+On 21 November 2023, he made his debut for the Italian under-21 national team in a 2025 UEFA European Under-21 Championship qualifying match against the Republic of Ireland.

+In May 2026, Koleosho was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.

+On 3 June 2026, he made his debut for the Italy national senior squad in a friendly match against Luxembourg.